Rho Persei

-Johann Schmidt discovered that Rho Persei is a variable star, in 1854.
+In 1854 Johann Schmidt discovered that Rho Persei is a variable star.
 Rho Persei is a semiregular variable star, whose apparent magnitude varies between 3.3 and 4.0 with periods of 50, 120 and 250 days.
 The star has reached the asymptotic giant branch of its evolution.
 It is a bright giant star with a stellar classification of M4 II.
 The outer envelope has an effective temperature of 3,479 K, giving it the red-orange hue of an M-type star.

-This star has a mass 1.9 times the mass of the Sun, while its radius has expanded to 143 times solar.
+This star has a mass 1.9 times the mass of the Sun, while it has expanded to 143 solar radii.
 It is radiating some 2,700 times the Sun's luminosity.
 Rho Persei is losing mass at the rate of 1.2×10^−8 solar masses per year, or the equivalent of the Sun's mass every 83 million years.
 It is about 440 million years in age.

 Naming

 In Chinese, 大陵 (Dà Líng), meaning Mausoleum, refers to an asterism consisting of ρ Persei, 9 Persei, τ Persei, ι Persei, κ Persei, β Persei, 16 Persei and 12 Persei.
-Consequently, the Chinese name for ρ Persei itself is 大陵六 (Dà Líng liù, the Sixth Star of Mausoleum.).
+Consequently, the Chinese name for ρ Persei itself is 大陵六 (Dà Líng liù, Englishthe Sixth Star of Mausoleum.).